My Page About Easter In France

 On Easter Day, (Le Jour De Pâques), traditionally we eat roast lamb: l'agneau.

 There are also lots of vegetables: les légumes.

 We have a cake called La Gâche de Pâques.
-It is a very rich bread mixture, like a brioche - containing bread flour, sugar, milk, yeast, butter and eggs.
+It is a very rich bread mixture, like an oval-shaped brioche - containing bread flour, sugar, milk, yeast, butter and eggs.

 There is generally an enormous amount of delicious food to eat.
 We spend much of the day preparing the food and then dining with the whole family altogether.
 It is a very special and happy day.
 Bon appétit!

 On Easter Monday, (Le Lundi De Pâques), in my family it is the tradition to eat omelette.